leemfil/Python_exercises/Python/Condities/Bloedgroep/description/description.nl.md

 ### Invoer

-2 bloedsoorten A, B of C op afzonderlijke regels.
+2 bloedsoorten A, B of O op afzonderlijke regels.

 ### Uitvoer